MWSPA Patrol Policy Manual

 In collaboration with the resort to maintain responsibility, accountability and transparency the following has been defined and adopted by the MWAR and MWSPA:

-Returning patrollers who have completed the previous season’s duty days and are in good standing with the MWAR and MWSPA will be eligible for a family pass or six complimentary passes in lieu of a family pass (MOU, 2010-12).
+Returning patrollers who have completed the previous season’s duty days and are in good standing with the MWAR and MWSPA will be eligible for a family pass.

-A patroller who does not complete a full season (year end total of minimum duty days) without approved leave risks losing their status of being in good standing with the MWAR and MWSPA consequently resulting in not receiving a family season’s pass or complimentary passes in lieu a family pass for the next season.
+A patroller who does not complete a full season (year end total of minimum duty days) without approved leave risks losing their status of being in good standing with the MWAR and MWSPA consequently resulting in not receiving a family season’s pass.

-Where a discrepancy exists between the MWSPA’s website reported passes and the records kept by the attendance and conduct committee the attendance and conduct committees records shall be deemed accurate as there is lag time to post and credit complimentary passes on the website.
+Where a discrepancy exists between the MWSPA’s website reported passes and the records kept by the attendance and conduct committee the attendance and conduct committees records shall be deemed accurate.

-Where there is a discrepancy between the MWSPA member(s) and the Attendance and Conduct Committee (ACC) regarding the number of passes earned the ACC report is considered accurate in the absence of patroller supplied written records.
+Where there is a discrepancy between the MWSPA member(s) and the Attendance and Conduct Committee (ACC) regarding the number of days recorded, the ACC report is considered accurate in the absence of patroller supplied written records.

-Patrollers who do not meet the minimum number of patrol duties in a season are not eligible for a season’s family pass or complimentary passes at the beginning of the next season; although these members can continue to earn complementary passes as they accrue by putting in extra duties beyond the minimum four in a month.
+Patrollers who do not meet the minimum number of patrol duties in a season are not eligible for a season’s family pass at the beginning of the next season.

 Compiled and in effect January, 2011 MWSPA Attendance and Conduct Committee in collaboration with the MWAR and MWSPA Executive Committee